-Diffie Hellman Encryption Tutorial - Cryptography on Public keys
+Diffie-Hellman Encryption Tutorial - Public key Cryptography

 Diffie-Hellman

 The process works by two peers generating a private and a public key.
-Peer A would send it’s public key to peer B and peer B would send it’s public key to peer A. Peer A would then use the public key sent from peer B and it’s own private key to generate a symmetric key using the Diffie-Hellman algorithm.
+Peer A would send its public key to peer B and peer B would send its public key to peer A. Peer A would then use the public key sent from peer B and its own private key to generate a symmetric key using the Diffie-Hellman algorithm.
 Peer B would also take the same process as peer A and in turn produce the exact same symmetric key as peer A, though enabling them to communicate securely over the in-secure internet.
 Both peers can now encrypt, transmit and decrypt data using their symmetric keys.

 However some concerns were found later within the Diffie-Hellman algorithm such as Man-in-the-middle attacks as there is no authentication in place before keys are exchanged.
 How would peer B know that it is about to exchange keys with peer A?
 It could easily be a hacker spoofing peer A’s identity.
 This led to the more advanced public key cryptography in RSA.
-However using authentication methods such as pre-shared keys and digital certificates to authenticate VPN gateways have overcome this issue.
-So using Diffie-Hellman along side authentication algorithms is a secure and approved solution.
+However using authentication methods such as pre-shared keys and digital certificates to authenticate VPN gateway devices has overcome this issue.
+Using Diffie-Hellman alongside authentication algorithms is a secure and approved solution.

 Diffie-Hellman is based on calculating discrete logarithms in a finite field.

-Diffie-Hellman just does key exchange and does not do data encryption, digital signatures or any authentication.
+Diffie-Hellman only computes the key exchange and does not provide data encryption, digital signatures or any authentication.

 As well as Diffie-Hellman, some other asymmetric encryption algorithms are RSA, ECC, El Gamal, DSA, LUC and Knapsack.